Understanding Global Hunger and Food Insecurity

 Within this challenging context, Heifer works with farmers and producers to cultivate their land and raise livestock as sustainably as possible so they can strive for a brighter future.

 In response to the severity of the food security crisis and recognizing that agriculture is an increasingly vital lifeline for people in Haiti, Heifer’s work prioritizes crop and livestock production and community-led development that includes Passing on the Gift®, a commitment by participants to pass on knowledge or assets gained through Heifer programming.
-Through these focuses, support smallholder crop and livestock farmers to shore up resilience and create food systems to support Haiti’s most vulnerable groups.
+Through these priorities, Heifer supports smallholder crop and livestock farmers to strengthen resilience and build food systems that support Haiti’s most vulnerable groups.

 Our primary objective is helping families achieve a sustainable living income, our measure for the amount of money required for a decent life — including safe shelter, nutritious food, clothing, education and health care — while also reaching additional benchmarks for economic and climate resilience.